-The heats will be run in a Zoom breakout room.
+The heats will be run back to back in a Zoom breakout room.
 Each room will have two teams and a moderator/judge.
 After brief introductions, the moderator will toss a coin to determine which is team A and which is team B. The case will then be announced, and the question will be read out.
 Students will then be invited to have a two-minute team meeting.
 Students have 2 minutes to discuss and plan their response to the question.
 Team A then have 5 minutes to present their case.
-(Only one person can speak at a time) The moderator will provide a stop watch so you know when that time is nearly up.
+(Only one person can speak at a time) The moderator will provide a 30 second warning when that time is nearly up.
 A one-minute conference will then be afforded for Team B to offer their critique.
 Following that Team B has 3 minutes to present their critique.
+Again a 30 second warning will be provided by the moderator.
 Team A will then have a 1-minute meeting to prepare their response to the critique.
 Another three-minute period is provided for Team A to respond, again with a 30 second time warning.